AnyChart/docs.anychart.com/Axes_and_Grids/Line_Markers.md

 ## Overview

-Line markers are lines bound to a scale and require a value to be drawn at.

-These lines are useful when you need to highlight some value(s) on an axis.
-If you need to highlight value with text, not line, please take look at [Text Markers](Text_Markers) article.

-You can add custom line markers to any scale, both x scale, y scale and additional scales.
+Along with series there are several element that can present on the chart's plot.
+One of these elements of line marker.
+Line marker is a strait line that goes all through the charts plot.
+It may serve for several purposes: to define the value for comparing each of the series points or to visually separate some of chart's elements.

 ## Declare

-To add line marker you need to use {api:anychart.charts.Cartesian#lineMarker}**lineMarker()**{api} method.
-Also, {api:anychart.core.axisMarkers.Line#value}**value()**{api} method controls line position on the chart plot.
+To create a line marker you need to use the **.lineMarker()** method.
+This method will create a simple horizontal line and place it on 0 value of the y scale.
+You can control marker's position using **.value()** method.

 ```
   var marker = chart.lineMarker();
   marker.value(9000);
 ```

-Here is a sample with a line marker placed to show the year with the lowest amount of income:
+Here is a sample with a line marker and it is used to indicate the year with the lowest amount of income:

 {sample}AGST\_Line\_Marker\_03{sample}

 ## Visualization